 Be a UN Language Pro: Enrich Your Language Bucket List with Arabic Language

 The United Nations might be the holy grail of language professionals, and that’s how they treat it.
 To become part of the translation team, you have go through a lengthy application process – including an exam.
 But, that’s only for general language positions.
-If you’d like to become an interpreter of English, French, Spanish or Russian, for example, you’d have to be fluent in two of the other languages.
+To become an interpreter of English or Spanish, for example, you’d have to be fluent in two of the other languages.
 All the more reason to explore one of the most challenging, but rewarding, languages on the official list: Arabic language.

 Using Arabic language to get a job at the UN might not be easy, but the perks are awesome.
-These include a flexible freelance schedule, living all over the world (The UN has offices in New York, Geneva, Nairobi and Santiago, to name a few) and a career path rife with opportunity.
+These include a flexible freelance schedule and living all over the world.
+The UN has offices in New York, Geneva, Nairobi and Santiago, to name a few and a career path rife with opportunity.

-If you are interested to learn Arabic language or to improve your skills in spoken Arabic, welcome to Lonet.Academy, where You are offered a list of professional and experienced native Arabic language tutors and teachers.
+If you are interested to learn Arabic language or to improve your skills in Arabic, welcome to Lonet.Academy.
+Here You are offered a list of professional and experienced native Arabic language tutors online.

 Register on Lonet.Academy (Language Online Network) and book your trial lesson with Arabic tutor online!